dashbird/site/content/knowledge-base/architectural-patterns/asynchronous-messaging.md

 ## Pub/Sub

-Pub/Sub is relatively similar to the Observer Pattern in object-oriented programming.
-The main components are:
+The main components of a Pub/Sub system are:

 * **Publisher**: publishes a message to a given topic (e.g. "Send confirmation message about purchase order #123456 to customer XYZ" to the topic "customer notifications")
 * **Topic**: receives messages and distributes to consumers